pingcap/docs-cn/tools/dm-task-configuration-file-intro.md

 ## Important concepts

-For description of important concepts including `instance-id` and the DM-worker ID, see [Description of important concepts](../tools/dm-configuration-file-overview.md#description-of-important-concepts).
+For description of important concepts including `instance-id` and the DM-worker ID, see [Important concepts](../tools/dm-configuration-file-overview.md#important-concepts).

 ## Global configuration